Increase the conversion rate of telemarketing campaigns in a bank using Artificial Intelligence

 4. Training strategy

-The fourth step is to configure the training strategy, which is composed of two concepts:- A loss index.
+The fourth step is to configure the training strategy, which is composed of two concepts:

 - An optimization algorithm.